 "Tainted Love" by Soft Cell

 Synthpop duo Soft Cell was looking for a "throwaway cover song" to record when they settled on the 1964 soul staple "Tainted Love" by Gloria Jones.
 What they couldn't have realized at the time, though, is that they'd end up making the biggest—and unfortunately, only—hit of their career.

 Even though it was released in 1979, "Video Killed the Radio Star" was the song that literally launched MTV in 1981—its accompanying video was the first to play on the 24-hour music channel ever.
 While the two-man band that is The Buggles never had another song that even came close to touching the success of "Video Killed the Radio Star," the song remains one of those '80s hits that elicits instant nostalgia.
 Not to mention, it was eerily prescient: How did they know that video would indeed kill the radio star?!
-And for more hit artists of the here and now, here are The 21 Most Talented Musicians Under 21.
+And for more throwbacks, here are 20 Funny Things People in the 1980s Were Totally Guilty of Doing.